Publications & Research Outputs

 Acquisition and analysis of a multimodal dataset for skill evaluation across two robotic surgical systems

-Conference poster describing the acquisition and structure of a multimodal dataset capturing kinematic and complementary data streams across two robotic surgical platforms to support objective skill evaluation research.
+This poster presented the acquisition and structure of a multimodal dataset capturing kinematic and complementary data streams across two robotic surgical platforms.
+The work supports objective skill evaluation, simulation-based training research, and future machine-learning approaches to robotic surgical performance assessment.

 Bimanual Dexterity as an Objective Marker of Robotic Surgical Expertise for a Machine Learning Model